UMass-Embodied-AGI/CHAIC/README.md

 ## 📝 Submit Your Results

-You can submit your helper's results by opening a GitHub Issue, which should include your code and results, a detailed submission guideline will be released soon.
+You can submit your helper's results by opening a GitHub Issue, which should include your code and results.
+A detailed submission guideline will be released soon.

 ## 🛠️ Known Issues